BIGJRA/BIGJRA.github.io/rejuv.md

 after defeating the mechs and grab the shining key.
 Enter the door on the right: read each letter in each open room and open the next door.
 Finally, enter the last door in this area and go up.
-Make your way through and watch the scenes, and when you’re able, exit back to where we started.
+Make your way through and watch the scenes, and when you're able, exit back to where we started.
 Take the elevator up, then the second elevator to the Den of Souls.